 Education: Special Education-Generalist Added Endorsement

 The added endorsement in Special Education is designed for educators seeking the expertise needed to effectively teach students with a wide variety of special needs, ages five to 21, in the state of Colorado.
-Our Teacher Education program is nationally approved through the Teacher Education Accreditation Council (TEAC).

 The Teacher Education program is based on the philosophy that learning to be a teacher is best accomplished when an understanding of theory and practice is balanced by the knowledge gained through diverse experience in schools.
 Foundational courses will introduce you to theories in education.
 Content (subject area) courses will ensure that you have the depth of knowledge needed to teach in your endorsement area.
 Your professional sequence courses will emphasize field placement and experiential learning and your student teaching semester will be your final culmination in applying what you have learned.

 Regis University's teacher licensure program develops educational leaders who improve and transform society.
 The curriculum emphasizes four distinctive areas:

 - Jesuit ideals including serving others, striving for excellence and reflective practice

 - Service learning integrated into every program, integrating theory with practical application

 - Curriculum focused on developing teachers who are data literate and able think critically

 - Instructional technology embedded into every course to help teachers inspire a deeper level of learning among students

 Total Special Education Generalist Requirements: 24 credit hours